Haabiy/selahx_server/README.md

-# selahx-server
+# selahx_server
 [![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 - Remote Access Tool — Fast and lightweight CLI experience.

 - Designed for use with the selahx-client package (https://pypi.org/project/selahx-client/), this enables remote access and management of files and have some control over a local machine from another device.

-- Run https://pypi.org/project/selahx-server/ on the target machine, and https://pypi.org/project/selahx-client/ on the machine you want to control it from.
+- Run https://pypi.org/project/selahx_server/ on the target machine, and https://pypi.org/project/selahx-client/ on the machine you want to control it from.
 Follow each package’s guidelines for how to run it.

 ---